 Permit Application Fact Sheet

-- What is the purpose of this report approval?
+- What is the purpose of these permits?

 - Who must apply?